HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/monitoring/analyze_portal_usage/session_usage_capture/dx_license_manager.md

 The public key must be uploaded to your License Server using the provided command line tool.
 Follow the instructions in the “Introduction as follows:

-Get the token from Flextnet using authorize endpoint:
+Get the Bearer Authentication from Flextnet using authorize endpoint:

 ```CURL
 curl --location 'https:// hclsoftware.compliance.flexnetoperations.com/api/1.0/instances/ADR234XYHK/authorize' \